Four-day stroke play kicks off Friday at Eugene (Ore.) C.C.

-Chris Zambri, a former USC All-Pac-10 performer and longtime Nationwide Tour veteran, is in his ninth year as USC's men's golf head coach.
-Zambri has established himself as among the top coaches in the nation and has taken his team to the NCAA Championships final in each of his first eight years.
+Chris Zambri, a former USC All-Pac-10 performer and longtime Nationwide Tour veteran, is in his 10th year as USC's men's golf head coach.
+Zambri has established himself as among the top coaches in the nation and has taken his team to the NCAA Championships final in each of his first nine years.

 The Trojans won twice in 2012-13, and used a fourth-place NCAA Pullman Regional result to advance to their seventh straight NCAA final, where they tied for 23rd.
 The team won back-to-back titles mid-season at The Prestige at PGA West and at the North Ranch Intercollegiate.
 Senior Sam Smith and freshman Yi Keun Chang both earned PING All-American honorable mention and All-Pac-12 second team honors and finished 1-2 in stroke average on the team.